Data Privacy Tool

-A data controller is a person who alone or jointly with others determines the purpose and means of which personal data is to be processed, regardless of whether or not such data is processed by such person or agent on that person's behalf.
+A data controller is a person who alone or jointly with others determines the purposes and means of which personal data is to be processed, regardless of whether or not such data is processed by such person or agent on that person's behalf.
 Additionally, a data controller may engage a data processor, being a person who processes data on behalf of the data controller.

 In terms of the DPA, data controllers are required to notify the Commissioner of the Commission (“the Commissioner”) before carrying out any wholly or partially automated processing operation or set of such operations which are intended to serve a single purpose or serve several related purposes.
-Notification is not required where a data protection representative has been appointed.

 The notification should include the following details:

 - The name and address of the data controller or data processor;